rotki/docs/usage-guides/api-keys.md

    - Sign the message to authenticate and get the access token.

 3. **Redecode Transactions:**
    - After successfully connecting your Gnosis Pay account, you need to redecode the Gnosis Pay transactions in the history events section to enrich the transaction details.
+See [Redecoding blockchain transactions](/usage-guides/historical-events#redecoding-blockchain-transactions) for more information on how to redecode transactions.

 > **Note**: The access token only provides read-only access to your Gnosis Pay data.
 The "Sign in with Ethereum" authentication process described above is mandated by Gnosis Pay's API requirements, not a design choice by rotki. rotki simply integrates with their authentication system as required.